-- The risk of errors in the priority or payments (the "Waterfalls") due to a lack of understanding of the transaction. - The risk of misstatement in the valuation of shared appreciation rights receivable and payable.
+- The risk of errors in the priority of payments (the "Waterfalls") due to a lack of understanding of the transaction. - The risk of misstatement in the valuation of assets and liabilities held at fair value through the profit and loss.